 In 1904, the famous American chemist, George Washington Carver (pictured right) discovered that soybeans are a valuable source of protein and oil.
-He also realized the benefits for soybeans for preserving good quality soil.
-Mr. Carver encouraged cotton farmers to "rotate" their crops in a three-year plan so that peanuts, soybeans, sweet potatoes or other plants would replenish the soil with nitrogen and minerals for two seasons, and then the third year farmers planted cotton.
+He also realized the benefits of soybeans for preserving good quality soil.
+Mr. Carver encouraged cotton farmers to “rotate” their crops in a three-year plan so that peanuts, soybeans, sweet potatoes or other plants would replenish the soil with nitrogen and minerals for two seasons, and then the third year farmers planted cotton.
 To the surprise of many farmers, this produced a far better cotton crop than they had seen for many years!

 In 1919 William Morse co-founded the American Soybean Association and became its first president.
 At the time farmers used only 20 proven varieties of soybeans.
 Morse recognized that there was much potential to be discovered in the soybean plant.
 In 1929, Morse spent two years gathering soybeans in China.
 He brought back more than 10,000 soybean varieties for agricultural scientists to study.
 Morse understood that new, improved varieties meant better production for farmers.

 Henry Ford is known for producing automobiles but did you know that he once made a car with plastic bodywork made from soybeans?
 Ford owned a large research facility.
 He came to the lab one day with a bag of soybeans.
-He dumped them out on the floor and told the scientists, "You guys are supposed to be smart.
-You ought to be able to do something with them."
-In time, the scientists in Ford's lab made a strong enough plastic for the gearshift knobs, horn buttons, window frames, accelerator pedals, light-switch assemblies and ignition-coil casings.
-They also fashioned the exterior of an automobile from "soybean plastic."
+He dumped them out on the floor and told the scientists, “You guys are supposed to be smart.
+You ought to be able to do something with them.”
+In time, the scientists in Ford’s lab made a strong enough plastic for the gearshift knobs, horn buttons, window frames, accelerator pedals, light-switch assemblies and ignition-coil casings.
+They also fashioned the exterior of an automobile from “soybean plastic.”
 By 1935 Ford was using one bushel of soybeans for every car he manufactured.
-In the picture above Ford is swinging an axe at an automobile to show how tough the soybean plastic was.

 It wasn’t until the 1940’s that soybean farming really took off in America.
 Soybean production in China, the major supplier at that time, was halted by World War II and internal revolution.
 When the United States entered the war, the steep increase in demand for oils, lubricants, plastics and other products greatly increased the demand for soybeans.
 United States farmers produced the needed soybeans.

-Following the Second World War, the United States experience a period of increasing prosperity.
-Demand for meat consumption increased as people's diets improved.
-Livestock producers found that soybean meal was the preferred source for protein at an affordable cost.
+Following the Second World War, the United States experienced a period of increasing prosperity.
+Demand for meat consumption increased as people’s diets improved.
+Livestock producers found that soybean meal was the preferred source of protein at an affordable cost.
 Chickens, turkeys, cattle and hogs were fed diets containing tens of millions of tons of soybean meal each year.
-This increase in the use of soybean meal for livestock feed began in the 1950's and soybean meal has been the preferred choice ever since.
+This increase in the use of soybean meal for livestock feed began in the 1950’s and soybean meal has been the preferred choice ever since.

 One of the great scientific advances in agriculture was the improvement of the soybean in the 1990s to withstand herbicides.
 This meant that farmers could control weeds without killing the soybean plant.
 They wouldn’t have to cultivate the fields with steel implements, which meant less soil erosion, less fuel expended, and more yield per plant.
 This development resulted in new production practices that are gaining acceptance around the world.
 Farmers in food deficit regions of Africa and Asia are realizing that this technology will feed many more people on the same amount of land.
 The technology has allowed U.S. farmers to become suppliers to the world at a time when global demand for food is reaching unprecedented levels.

 Thirty-one U.S. states have a soybean production industry.
 The top producers are the states of Iowa, Illinois, Indiana and Minnesota.
 These midwestern states have deep, rich soils and relatively cool summer nights.
 North Carolina in comparison produces about one-tenth of the volume of soybeans produced in Iowa.
 But North Carolina produces many other crops besides soybean.
-A typical North Carolina soybean farmer might also grow corn, wheat, cotton, tobacco, sweetpotatoes or peanuts.
+A typical North Carolina soybean farmer might also grow corn, wheat, cotton, tobacco, sweet potatoes or peanuts.
 North Carolina has one of the largest pork and poultry industries in the world.
 As a net importer of soybeans and soybean meal, North Carolina ranks has high as many entire countries!